This article may contain compensated links. See our full disclosure here

 Visitors enter the palace via the main gates into Base Court.
 Built by Cardinal Wolsey to house his important guests, the buildings remain largely as they were in the 16th century.
 If you are lucky you might see some historical reenactments taking place.

-Discover the palace of Henry VIII, his six wives and all the court intrigue
+Discover Henry VIII’s palace, his six wives and all the court intrigue

 If you have read the history of these times it is eerie to see the familiar faces of the past peer at you from the walls.
 In particular the eyes of Anne Boleyn gaze down soulfully from her portraits.
 Her ghost is said to haunt the palace.